ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 This project is to demonstrate how to perform real time analytics, like predictive maintenance of Reefer container in the shipping industry, using Reefer container metric event stream.

-!!! note:
+!!! note
     This project is part of the [reference implementation solution](https://ibm-cloud-architecture.github.io/refarch-kc/)  to demonstrate the IBM [event driven reference architecture](https://ibm-cloud-architecture.github.io/refarch-eda).

 The runtime environment in production may look like in the following diagram: